dhoyle/splicedocs-jekyll/pages/DeveloperTutorials/Security/UsingRanger.md

         Statement executed.
     ````

+    If you're using LDAP with Splice Machine, you don't need to create a user in your Splice Machine database; instead, you can simply make sure the user name in your Ranger configuration exactly matches the user name in your LDAP configuration.
+See the [_Using Ranger with LDAP_](#ldap) section below for details.
+    {: .noteNote}

 2. Create a policy in the Ranger Admin UI, as shown in the [Setting Up the `SYSIBM` Policy](#sysibmpolicy) section, above.
 Specify the new user's name and the permission you want to grant them in the new policy.
 This screenshot shows an example of granting user `BOB` permission to `select` from `TABLE_1` in the `CDL` schema in a Splice machine database:
    <img src="images/RangerSelectPolicy.png">